NUCES-Khi/pfproject-three-musketeers/README.md

 # Datastructures used
 We used a plain 2D array.
-Our game is grid based and 2D arrays are best in this domain The allocation for our array was contigious as this allowed is to easily extract the content from it when saving into the file
+Our game is grid based and 2D arrays are best in this domain The allocation for our array was contigious as this allowed is to easily extract the content from it when saving into the file.
+The method to insert into our grid is slightly unorthodox.
+This game is supposed to simulate the real game where each coin is dropped into the grid; therefore, we made every new element "drop" into the grid by inserting it into the first "clear" index in the column.

 # Hurdles
-The biggest hurdle was the game win status
+The biggest hurdle was the game win status.
 There were many issues with it, and it took a lot of time to resolve them.
 Regardless, they have all been resolved now.
+Other hurdles were the filing functions.
+Not necessarily their functionality, but it has more to do with how they were to be implemented to ensure better code readability

 # Main Algorithm
 The overall time complexity for the algorithm for now has no room for improvement.
 However, it is possible that there exists a faster solution out there